 In the terminal you will see a URL where code review for this CL will happen.
 CLs start in the “Work In Progress” state.
 To start the code review proper, click on “Start Review”, add reviewers and click “Send and start review”.
 If you are unsure which reviewers to use, pick one of the reviewers in the OWNERS file who will review or triage the CL.

 When code review asks for changes in the commits, you can amend them any way you want (small fixup commit and

 git rebase -i are crowd favorites) and run the same

 We usually like to have commits associated with issues in Dawn's issue tracker so that commits for the issue can all be found on the same page.
 This is done by adding a

-Bug: dawn:<issue number> tag in the commit message.
+Bug: dawn:<issue number> tag at the end of the commit message.
 It is also possible to reference Chromium or Tint issues with

 Bug: tint:<issue number> or